offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

  * `{bm} counting number/(natural number|counting number|cardinal number)/i` - Numbers that begin at 1 and increment by 1.
 For example, 0, 1, 2, 3, ... are whole numbers while 0 and 2.2 are not.

-    Counting numbers start where you start counting / where set of something has at least one element.
+    Counting numbers start where you start counting / where set_S of something has at least one element.
 For example, if you're counting apples, you start counting at 1.
 There needs to be at least 1 apple to start.

- * `{bm} integer number/(integer number|integer)/i` - 2 sets of counting numbers separated by 0, where everything to the...
+ * `{bm} integer number/(integer number|integer)/i` - 2 sets_S of counting numbers separated by 0, where everything to the...

    * right of 0 is called a positive number (signified by a + prefix)
    * left of 0 is called a negative number (signified by a - prefix)